 Students enrolled in the Term Enrollment System can access the Term Course Schedule to view courses available in a specific term.
 Students who are unable to find a specific course in the schedule should work with their Academic Advisor for an alternative course.
 Navigate to the Term Course Schedule to view courses.

 Full Course Listing

-The following link is provided for a listing of all courses offered at Columbia Southern University: Full Course Listing
+The following link is provided for a listing of all courses offered at Columbia Southern University: Full Course Listing.
+For questions pertaining to courses or prerequisites, students should speak with their Academic Advisor.

-Gainful Employment Information
+Gainful Employment Disclosure